Measurement Component

 s.New("save_h5", bool, initial=True)

-When a measurement is started, a new thread is launched, within which eventually the run()
+When a measurement starts, a new thread is launched, and the run()

 def run(self):